sfallahadl/aws-gitops-workshop/content/20_basic_ci/build_container.md

 ![Push image](/images/basic_ci/image-push.png)

  {{% notice info %}}
 The Codefresh build step both builds **and** pushes the image to the registry.
-Even though Codefresh has a separate push step (for pushing an existing image to a container registry), it is completely.
+Even though Codefresh has a separate push step (for pushing an existing image to a container registry), it is completely optional.
 {{% /notice %}}

 The first time the pipeline runs, Codefresh will download all dependencies of the application.
 Every subsequent run will be much faster as the pipeline cache will take effect.